Pyrax/react-netlify-forms/www/README.md

 searches for a `data-netlify` attribute on HTML `form` tags to setup their Forms backend for you.

-➡️ _Suggestions for SSR: GatsbyJS, Next.js, react-static_
+➡️ _Suggestions for SSR: Astro, Next.js, Remix or Vite_

 </Alert>